 - private people acting at the direction of law enforcement (see Searches by Private Citizens).

-In many instances, privately paid officers—like security guards—who have been deputized as members of law enforcement are considered government agents.
+In some instances, privately paid officers—like security guards—who have been deputized as members of law enforcement may be considered government agents.